cfengine/documentation/examples/tutorials/custom_inventory.markdown

 ![custom inventory attribute](tutorials_custom_inventory_attribute.jpg)

-I can see as shown in the following report that my hosts owner information has populated as expected.
+You will see the host owner as shown in the following report.

 ![custom inventory report](tutorials_custom_inventory_report.jpg)